The Worcester Art Museum is pleased to be partnering with Bridgeman Images in order provide you with the best service for your image licensing needs.

 You can access the Worcester Art Museum’s image collection via Bridgeman here.

-For information on the use of image reproductions for publishing and/or commercial use, or to request hi-resolution digital image files suitable for publication, please contact our image licensing partners:
+For information on the use of image reproductions for publishing and/or commercial use, or to request high-resolution digital image files suitable for publication, please contact our image licensing partners:

 274 Madison Avenue, Suite 1604